bmcmenamin/bmcmenamin.github.io/_posts/2017-06-04-the-worst-programmer.md

 author: "Brenton McMenamin"
 ---

-Well, most of my commits are from over sixth months ago.
-So... my repo looks like garbage.
+... and most of my repos haven't been touched in over sixth months.

-This blog is my attempt to create a public platform that will shame me into cleaning up my old repos and bring some closure to various side projects by writing up some summaries.
+I dread looking through all these old side-projects I've put together, but this blog is an attempt to create a public platform that will shame me into cleaning them up and bringing  closure to various side projects by writing up some summaries.